unitof/self-docs/pieces/vhs-in-nyc/main.md

 2. Continue to update it.
 3. Make it accessible to Kim’s members and others.

-The 2009 institution who could was an ancient tiny town in Italy called Salemi, due to [a global couchsurfer who had dinner with a woman who know a photographer who had just been appointed Salemi's Alderman of Creativity, with a colleague Alderman of Nothing](https://www.nytimes.com/2009/02/08/nyregion/thecity/08kims.html).
+The 2009 institution who could was an [ancient tiny town in Italy](https://vanishingnewyork.blogspot.com/2008/12/kims-to-sicily.html) called Salemi, due to [a global couchsurfer who had dinner with a woman who know a photographer who had just been appointed Salemi's Alderman of Creativity, with a colleague Alderman of Nothing](https://www.nytimes.com/2009/02/08/nyregion/thecity/08kims.html).

-Then last month, it came back to NYC 4 stories under a Financial District skyscraper surrounded by still-unrented (prebandoned?) marbly & glass underground retail suites in the newest Alamo Drafthouse.
+Then in Spring 2022, it [came back](https://evgrieve.com/2022/03/massive-film-collection-from-former.html) to NYC 4 stories under a Financial District skyscraper surrounded by still-unrented (prebandoned?) marbly & glass underground retail suites in the newest Alamo Drafthouse.
 A laseretched plaque dedicates it to the Municipality of Salemi "and its commitment to the promotion, maintenance, and return of the collection," _and also_ it shares a home with a collection of [50,000 film advertising printing blocks](https://www.youtube.com/watch?v=QSpJHdK286s) you can pull on a Vandercook yourself.

-Geistlist-exclsuive factoid: there's some film flong on column in front of the bar with wall text edited by Geistlist's [Flong Specialist in Residence](https://glennf.medium.com/flong-time-no-see-2b54438027dd), Glenn Fleishman.
-The suite next to it is also where all the [Sing For Hope public pianos](https://singforhope.org/piano-gallery/) are stored & tuned, though I suppose not for much longer.
+Side factoid: there's some film flong on column in front of the bar with wall text edited by Geistlist's [Flong Specialist in Residence](https://glennf.medium.com/flong-time-no-see-2b54438027dd), Glenn Fleishman.
+The suite next to it is also where all the [Sing For Hope public pianos](https://singforhope.org/piano-gallery/) are stored.

 You can rent up to 3 VHS tapes at a time, for free, for 3 days.
+They'll also rent you a VCR.